insin/react-filtered-multiselect/README.md

 default, these should have ``text`` and ``value`` properties, but this is configurable via props.

+The component will update its display if its `options` list changes length or is replaced with a different list, but it will *not* be able to detect changes which don't affect length or object equality, such as replacement of one option with another.
+Consider using `React.addons.update()` or other immutability helpers if you need to do this.

 `onChange(selectedOptions)` - callback which will be called with selected option objects each time the selection is added to.